Close Menu

 Sharesight: A great portfolio tracking tool for share investors, and free for up to 10 holdings.
 It tracks all dividends, franking credits and capital gains, which is incredibly helpful at tax time.
 Saves me a lot of time and headache!

 Just so you know, if you choose to use these resources, this blog may receive a financial benefit at no extra cost to you.
 Thanks in advance if you do.
-And to be clear, I only ever recommend things I use myself and genuinely believe in.
+And to be clear, I only ever recommend things I genuinely believe in.

 “We’re living at the richest time in human history.
 In one of the most prosperous countries in the world.
 With record levels of personal wealth, material luxury and the highest ever living standards!”